wardz/ClassicCastbars/.github/ISSUE_TEMPLATE/bug_report.md

 **Does the issue still occur when all addons except ClassicCastbars are disabled?**

-**Was it working in a previous version?
-If yes, which was the last good one?**

 **Any additional info?
-If you play on a non english client, please include your locale:**
+If you play on a non English client, please include your locale:**